Is Milo Healthy?

 Is Milo HEALTHY?
 Weight goes up

 Because of Milo’s high sugar content, it will do little to satisfy your yearning.
-Rather, it will simply animate your feeling of appetite and get you to continue eating.
+Instead, it will simply animate your feeling of appetite and get you to continue eating.
 In this manner, you’ll wind up gaining more weight on the off chance you are devouring a lot of sugar.

 I eat Milo to make me run faster: how the use of sport in food marketing may influence the food beliefs of young Australians

-This paper reports on one of a series of studies exploring the marketing strategies utilized by leading Australian food companies that produce and distribute foods predominantly consumed by children and consumer responses to these practices.
+This paper reports on a series of studies exploring the marketing strategies utilized by leading Australian food companies that produce and distribute foods predominantly consumed by children and consumer responses to these practices.

 More concerning, however, are promotions which link high sugar foods with sport and sports stars, implying they are needed for energy to boost performance.